What is CPRA and How Does it Affect CCPA?

 One of the biggest components of the CPRA legislation is the immediate creation of the California Privacy Protection Agency.
 This agency is responsible for enforcing consumer protection laws and ensuring fines and penalties are administered to the respective violators.
 This agency makes California the first U.S. state with a consumer privacy regulating body.

-Step 5: Create Policies, Procedures, and Processes to effectively manage CPRA.
+Create policies, procedures, and processes to effectively manage CPRA.